 Do Kansas Solar Incentives Make It Affordable for Homeowners to Go Solar?

 Yes, absolutely!
-Although there are fewer incentive programs than there are in most other states, the ones that are available can help bring down your conversion costs by thousands of dollars.
+Although there are fewer solar rebate and incentive programs than there are in most other states, the ones that are available can help bring down your conversion costs by thousands of dollars.

 The typical up-front cost for solar conversion in the Kansas area is around $23,310, which is right in line with the national average.
 This number is based on the typical cost per watt for solar equipment — $2.59 in The Sunflower State — and the average solar system size — 9 kilowatts (kW) — required to offset typical utility bills in the area.

 While the cost is about average, it’s still prohibitively expensive for many homeowners.
 Thankfully, the state’s Renewable Portfolio Standard (RPS) goal that 20% of a utility’s peak electricity demand be generated from renewable energy resources by the year 2020 has helped pave the way for a handful of benefit programs that help bring down the effective conversion costs in the area.

 In the table below, we’ll include a list of all of the perks available in the state, as well as a brief description and an estimated savings each can provide.